TheCoolestMango/Music-Similarity-Analysis/README.md

  * All sample tracks are converted to mel-spectrograms
  * Added to the .json file, sorted by genres and labeled by genre-index

-Created dataset was uploaded to GoogleDrive
+Created dataset was uploaded to GoogleDrive: https://drive.google.com/drive/folders/1JFRL-0wX8s20UJdJ98LvnZHj1ftAQd-l